1998 Northern Ireland Good Friday Agreement referendum

-The Good Friday Agreement referendum, 1998 was a referendum held in Northern Ireland over whether there was support for the Good Friday Agreement.
+A referendum was held in Northern Ireland on 22 May 1998 over whether there was support for the Good Friday Agreement.
 The result was a majority (71.1%) in favour.
 A simultaneous referendum held in the Republic of Ireland produced an even larger majority (94.4%) in favour.

+The total number of people who voted in both referendums was 2,499,078.

 Party support

-All the main UK political parties (Labour, Conservative, and Liberal Democrat) supported the Yes campaign, though the local branch of the Conservatives supported the No campaign.
+All the main UK political parties (Labour, Conservative, and Liberal Democrat) supported the Yes campaign, though the Northern Ireland branch of the Conservatives supported the No campaign.
 Of the local Northern Ireland parties represented in the Northern Ireland Peace Forum, the Ulster Unionist Party, Social Democratic and Labour Party, Sinn Féin, Alliance, Progressive Unionist Party, Ulster Democratic Party, Northern Ireland Women's Coalition and local "Labour" groups supported the proposals.

 The only two parties in the Forum to campaign against the Agreement were the Democratic Unionist Party and the UK Unionist Party, though many prominent individuals in the Ulster Unionists also did so.
 Some minor parties campaigned against it.
 Republican Sinn Féin, which at the time did not run candidates in Northern Ireland, still opposes the agreement.

 In the Republic of Ireland, all parties represented in the Oireachtas were in favour – Fianna Fáil, Fine Gael, Labour, Progressive Democrats, Democratic Left, Green Party, Sinn Féin and the Socialist Party.

 Results

 Northern Ireland

-The referendum saw a large majority 'Yes' vote across the province.
+The referendum saw a large majority 'Yes' vote across the province on Friday 22 May 1998.
+The votes were counted the next day.
 A total of 1,738 ballots were spoiled.
 Turnout, at 81.1%, was very high for a developed country where voting is not compulsory.
 Turnout in the equivalent referendum in the Republic of Ireland was average for a constitutional referendum but returned almost universal approval (94.39%).